-If you were injured in a traffic accident by the negligence of a commercial vehicle, you need an experienced commercial vehicle attorney to identify the many unique elements that will come into play—from the extensive damages to the overwhelming aftereffects.
-The experienced commercial vehicle lawyers at Stewart J. Guss, Injury Accident Lawyers, are committed to aggressively advocating in defense of your claim.
+If you were injured or lost a close family member in a traffic accident caused by a negligent commercial vehicle driver, you need an experienced commercial vehicle attorney to identify the many unique elements that will come into play—from the extensive damages to the overwhelming aftereffects.
+The experienced commercial vehicle lawyers at Trust Guss Injury Lawyers, are committed to aggressively advocating in defense of your claim.
 With 20 years of experience, our large, dedicated legal team has the skill, knowledge, and determination to fight for the compensation to which you are entitled.
-Call us 24 hours a day, seven days at week, at 800-898-4877, or send us an email by CLICKING HERE.
+Call us 24 hours a day, seven days a week, at 800-898-4877, or send us an email by CLICKING HERE.